Amazing Rock n’ Roll Debuts

 With that in mind, here is list of some of our absolute favorite debut albums.

 Jimmy Page, the man with the musical Midas touch had a vision for a band.
-Led Zeppelin’s debut laid the groundwork for a dominance in the 1970s that’s difficult to overstate, especially when you consider the competitive landscape of the times.
-Half a century plus later, fans remain dazed and confused.
+Led Zeppelin’s debut effort laid the groundwork for a dominance in the 1970s that’s difficult to overstate, especially when you consider the competitive landscape of the times.
+Although it’s more than half a century later and sounding a bit dated, fans remain dazed and confused.

 Before the summer of love, The Doors debut album would usher in what would become some of the band’s most seminal work.
-Light My Fire, penned by Robbie Krieger, would help pave the way for The Doors meteoric rise.
-A killer album throughout.
+Light My Fire, penned by Robbie Krieger, would help pave the way for The Doors meteoric, albeit, short-lived ascent.
+The Doors is a must have for any music fan collection.

-1978 was an odd time and The Cars debut album skillfully walked the line between rock n’ roll and the new age punk scene.
+1978 was an odd time and The Cars debut album skillfully walked the line between rock n’ roll and the new age music scene.
 In a perfect example of genre confusion, The Cars drew fans in from a wide variety of musical tastes and in the process delivered one of the greatest debut albums on vinyl.
-44 years later, it still sounds amazing.
+Delivering plenty of carefree vibes The Cars debut still remains amazing.

 5- Bad Company – Bad Company